awsdocs/amazon-lumberyard-user-guide/doc_source/ai-intro.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/ai-intro-ai-physics-button.png)

-The pause and next step buttons are used for stepping through the Ai system one frame at a time for debugging\.
+The pause and next step buttons are used for stepping through the AI system one frame at a time for debugging\.
 To use these correctly, first click the pause button, then click the **AI/Physics** button, then click the next step button\.

 Make sure to disable the pause button again to return to normal operation\.